Indre-V/bee-aware/README.md

 </details><br/>

 When end-user clicks the button to either join or send, the applicable page for one of two actions is displayed.
-Both pages contain a thank you message with the bee logo for large screens and home icon in moss green and turns saffron yellow when hovered which on click brings the user back to the homepage.
+Both pages contain a thank you message with the bee logo for large screens and home icon in dark green and turns vivid yellow when hovered which on click brings the user back to the homepage.

 <details><summary><b>Contact Email Thank You</b></summary>